Samagra-Development/Samagra-Website/src/pages/assets/index.md

   with credible expertise through a unique framework balancing buzz, impact, credibility, & emotional connection.
 The result is a suite of content assets spanning four communication styles: Engage, Inspire, Educate, & Convince.
-  Explore Governance Decluttered, Sushasan, Governance Frameworks & Amrit Series, each strategically designed to resonate with the audience."
+  Explore our content assets, each strategically designed to resonate with the audience."
 assetCard1:
   icon: /img/governance_decluttered.png
   description: "Series of bite-sized videos decoding everyday governance topics "